Master of Science (M.S.) Major in Physics (Thesis Option)

 TCCN: PHYS 1301

 This course is a non-mathematical survey of electricity, magnetism, light, relativity, and atomic and nuclear physics.
-These topics are described conceptually with applications relating to the world around us.
-PHYS 1310 and PHYS 1320 are designed for the liberal arts student.
+These topics are examined conceptually with applications related to natural phenomena and technologies encountered in everyday life.
+The course introduces the modern physics concept of fields and explores how physical principles are used to explain observable events and scientific discoveries.
+PHYS 1310 and PHYS 1320 are designed for liberal arts students.
 The order in which they are taken is not important.
 They are not recommended for pre-engineering students or majors and minors in science.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.